Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/authentication.md

 > Note: Once Kong starts, you will notice that your [Admin API configuration](https://127.0.0.1:8001/) now shows `cors` and `basic-auth` plugins are enabled.
 This is because Kong sets up an internal proxy to the Portal API (e.g. `:8004` -> `:8000/_kong/portal`) and configures a Basic Authentication plugin applied only to the `/files` route.
 These routes &amp; services will be tracked by Kong Vitals and appear in your proxy traffic, but the internal plugins will not be applied to any other routes or services or be configurable in your Kong instance.

-The Dev Portal supports other Authentication plugins which are explained in more detail under “[Example configurations](#example-configs)”:
+The Dev Portal supports other Authentication plugins which are explained in more detail under [Example configurations](#example-configs):

 * [Key Authentication](https://getkong.org/plugins/key-authentication)
 * [OpenID Connect-EE](https://getkong.org/plugins/ee-openid-connect/)